MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/item-containers-templates.md

 ## Control template
-An item’s control template contains the visuals that display state, like selection, pointer over, and focus.
+An item's control template contains the visuals that display state, like selection, pointer over, and focus.
 These visuals are rendered either on top of or below the data template.
 Some of the common default visuals drawn by the ListView control template are shown here.

 - Hover – A light gray rectangle drawn below the data template.
 - Selection – A light blue rectangle drawn below the data template.